TheBeeMan/PyGDBPrimer/README.md

-# pygdb_trace_primer.py
+# Introduction
-A sample code snippet of pyGdb primer, it aims to demonstrate using gdb in python context
+A sample code of debugging kernel with pygdb plugin, it aims to demonstrate how to use gdb in python context